dazemoon/include-scripts-js/README.md

         are each loaded once, one at a time, in order of dependency, and are visible to debuggers as if they were loaded statically.

+        Furthermore, any file included this way can itself use includeScripts to include further files (thus implementing the acyclic directed graph of file dependancies)

         USAGE:  includeScripts([<file>,<file>,..,<file>], function () {
                     // do stuff that depends on included files },